dipalee12/Google__Clone/README.md

 - Search bar to enter search queries.
 - Google search button to trigger search.
 - Display of search results with titles, URLs, and descriptions.
-- Pagination for navigating through multiple pages of search results.
 - Responsive design for compatibility with various devices.

 ## Installation